 - Male sling is a mesh tape used to put pressure on the urethra.
 It is easier to do than placing an artificial urinary sphincter.

 Getting better takes time, so try to be patient.
 Symptoms most often get better with nonsurgical treatments.
 However, they will not cure stress incontinence.
-Surgery can cure some people of stress incontinence.
+Surgery can cure most people of stress incontinence.

 Treatment does not work as well if you have:

 - Conditions that prevent healing or make surgery more difficult

 - Poorly controlled diabetes

 Physical complications are rare and most often mild.
 They can include: